BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 The cashier does not suspect me that I show him my love with this gesture and if I do, this act is not an operation of the economic system.

 The *functional differentiation* of each system makes it so that only parts of a person is acknowledged by the system.
+There is no indivudual (indivisible being) in a system.
 The health system understands a person as a patient.
 The legal system understands a person as a potential criminal, victim or witness.
+In that sense, Marx's *alienation* is not limited to the economy.
 This differentiation makes systems extremly efficient **with respect to their function**.
+But what is 'good' for one system is not necessarily 'good' for the other system.

 Luhmann thinks that this differentiation (Ausdifferenzierung) is a feature of modern society, i.e. it is historical and is an ongoing process.
 One example might be the creation of new subjects to study.
 Instead of studying computer science, students can enroll in scientific computing, data science, game engineering, information engineering, and more.